Inflow and Infiltration

 Who is subject to an inspection?

-- All properties in Golden Valley must be inspected and required to be in compliance before they can be sold, unless a Certificate of Compliance has previously been issued to that property.
-Once a property is deemed compliant, it does not need to be re-certified.
-The Certificate of Compliance is good for the life of the house.
+- All properties in Golden Valley must be inspected and required to be in compliance before they can be sold.
+Please call the City at 763-593-8030 to verify that your property is in need of certification before beginning the I/I certification process.

 - Property owners who apply for plumbing permits, variances, subdivisions, or other actions from the City will also be subject to an inspection.